j4n/pf/_projects/2019-Aurora.md

 Skills: Python, Mechanical Construction, Project Coordination

 <h2>CCCamp19: Prototype</h2>
-A first complete prototype was build on-site during the Chaos Communication Camp 2019.
+We built a first complete prototype on-site during the Chaos Communication Camp 2019.
-Together with project initiator blausand and a handful of on-site volunteers, we went from a single-channel prototype to a full 40 mirror array in roughly two weeks.
-On arrival to setup, we ordered 100 servo motors from China and while waiting for their arrival, constructed the frame from scrap aluminium extrusions, a suitable motor integration * 80, and cut mirrors, collaborating often with local enterprises.
-My role was prototype design, project coordination, electronic implementation and subsequently programming the motor control framework.
+Together with project initiator blausand and a handful of on-site volunteers, we went from a single-channel prototype to a full 40 mirror array in only two weeks.
+On arrival to the site, we ordered 100 servo motors from China, and set off to build everything else until they arrived 10 days later, often collaborating with local enterprises.
+We designed and constructed a frame from scrap aluminium extrusions, a suitable low-cost motor integration (x 80), and cut over 40 mirrors at the wonderful [Glaserei Elsner](https://www.glaserei-elsner.de/).
+My role was prototype design, project coordination, and design and implementation of the electronics; as the project progressed, also leading the development of the control software.

 <div class="box alt">
 	<div class="row uniform">